Intensive Outpatient Programs in Pennsylvania

 The continuum of care for addiction treatment ensures an individual enters treatment at the appropriate level of care.
 Then participants move through the continuum until treatment is complete and support is no longer needed.

-Outpatient treatment is the least restrictive of the four levels and involves living at home while undergoing rehab at an outpatient treatment center.
+- Level 1: Outpatient Services: Outpatient treatment is the least restrictive of the four levels and involves living at home while undergoing rehab at an outpatient treatment center.
 Outpatient treatment provides nine or fewer hours of programming each week.

-Level four is the most intense and restrictive level of care available and involves 24-hour nursing care and daily care under the guidance of a physician.
+- Level 4: Medically Managed Intensive Inpatient Services: Level four is the most intense and restrictive level of care available and involves 24-hour nursing care and daily care under the guidance of a physician.
 Level four is for people with severe problems and for those in severe withdrawal and in need of medical support.